OkutaniDaichi0106/gomoqt/docs/moqt/content/en/docs/moq/consume_track.md

     }
 ```

+{{% /details %}}

 ## Subscribe to a Track

-By subscribing to a track, a moqt.TrackReader is created, allowing the receiver to read media data from the track.
+By subscribing to a track, a `moqt.TrackReader` is created, allowing the receiver to read media data from the track.

 {{< cards >}}
     {{< card link="../subscribe/#subscribe-to-a-track" title="Subscribe to a Track" icon="external-link">}}